episode6/redux-store-flow/docs/STORE_FLOW.md

 ### Sample StoreFlow

-Here we demo a sample StoreFlow that manages the state of a traffic light...
+Before we look at Middleware, lets demo a simple StoreFlow that manages the state of a traffic light...

 ```kotlin
 data class TrafficLightState(